Products -> Sentiment Analysis 2.0 for Restaurant Reviews

 We stand by the statement that we detect more information than Watson or than any other Deep Learning solution and we are more accurate than Google in a specific domain.
 We are also much more cost-effective.
 And we allow the processing of as much data as you want with no additional cost (0 cents / text).

 This is possible because we created the next-generaion process of developing NLU systems in which we can build Semantic Models 10 x faster.
 It is designed from the ground up to process reviews and other user-generated content, not proper english texts.
-It is the result of 13 years of experience in NLP/NLU, 8 years in processing reviews, and more than 50 implementations (2007-2020) in companies, corporations, and startups of NLP/NLU systems and Cognitive APIs to process reviews and other user-generated content.
+It is the result of 13 years of experience in NLP/NLU, 8 years in processing reviews, and more than 50 implementations (2007-2020) in companies, corporations, and startups of NLP/NLU systems and Language Understanding APIs to process reviews and other user-generated content.

 We are passionate and proud of our technology and aim to provide the optimal technology for reviews and other user-generated content.
 We will be happy to help you implement your brilliant ideas and discover what is possible.